guillaume-chevalier/LSTM-Human-Activity-Recognition/README.md

 In [another open-source repository of mine](https://github.com/guillaume-chevalier/HAR-stacked-residual-bidir-LSTMs), the accuracy is pushed up to nearly 94% using a special deep LSTM architecture which combines the concepts of bidirectional RNNs, residual connections, and stacked cells.
 This architecture is also tested on another similar activity dataset.
 It resembles the nice architecture used in "[Google’s Neural Machine Translation System: Bridging the Gap between Human and Machine Translation](https://arxiv.org/pdf/1609.08144.pdf)", without an attention mechanism, and with just the encoder part - as a "many to one" architecture instead of a "many to many" to be adapted to the Human Activity Recognition (HAR) problem.
 I also worked more on the problem and came up with the [LARNN](https://github.com/guillaume-chevalier/Linear-Attention-Recurrent-Neural-Network), however it's complicated for just a little gain.
 Thus the current, original activity recognition project is simply better to use for its simplicity.
 We've also coded a [non-deep learning machine learning pipeline](https://github.com/Neuraxio/Kata-Clean-Machine-Learning-From-Dirty-Code) on the same datasets using classical featurization techniques and older machine learning algorithms.

 If you want to learn more about deep learning, I have also built a list of the learning ressources for deep learning which have revealed to be the most useful to me [here](https://github.com/guillaume-chevalier/Awesome-Deep-Learning-Resources).
-You may also be interested in my [online course on Deep Learning and Recurrent Neural Networks (DL&RNN)](https://www.dl-rnn-course.neuraxio.com/start?utm_source=github_lstm).

-I also have made even more improvements as seen just below with the few lines of code for easier usage and for reaching an even better score.
-Note this this is still an ongoing project, [subscribe here](https://www.neuraxio.com/en/time-series-solution) to learn more.

-### More time series processing

-Visit [Neuraxio's Time Series Solution](https://www.neuraxio.com/en/time-series-solution) product page for more information.

 ## References